TB detection process

 Patients informed and treated

-APOPO then reports the results back to the clinic within 24 hours so that patients can be informed and start immediate treatment.
+Finally APOPO reports the results back to the clinic within 24 hours so that patients can be called back in and start immediate treatment.